Bright People. Right Solutions.

 Unprecedented Safety Requirements and Remote Sites

 Approximately 44,000 towers will be replaced, with some of the projects running 28 miles in length.
 PG&E plans to replace up to 880 towers a year.
-This has required our professionals and safety leaders to develop and meet unprecedented safety requirements and assemble field teams capable of traveling and working in remote locations crossing many properties and county lines.
+This required Kleinfelder’s professionals and safety leaders to develop and meet unprecedented safety requirements and assemble field teams capable of traveling and working in remote locations crossing many properties and county lines.

 Leveraging Pre-existing Geotechnical Data